BattyBest/Infiniwiki/readme.md

 - HTTPS is not enabled by default.
 Edit the nginx config to enable it.
 - If you are running the AI models locally, make sure the system prompt in your server is empty.
 - This system sources bootstrap from MaxCDN.
 CDN's are generally regarded as bad practice; download it and enable local-sourcing in the template files.
+To do this, copy the last function in the python, change the url and file to your new static resources, then references those in the <head> section of the html.